SkullElf/ABI2API/README.md

 Place the following in the relevant variables:
 1. ABI JSON file path.
 2. The corresponding Smart Contract address.
+3. Specify the port in which you want the API to be available (default=80).

 Start the API server:

 ```
-python API.py
+python api.py
 ```

 Access the API documentation:
-Open your web browser and visit http://localhost:5000/apidocs to view the Swagger UI documentation for the generated API.
+Open your web browser and visit http://localhost:80/apidocs to view the Swagger UI documentation for the generated API.

 Make API requests:
 You can now make GET and POST requests to interact with your smart contract functions.
 Refer to the API documentation for the available endpoints and request formats.